-College Code Number – The Title IV code for Central Piedmont Community College #002915 must be included on the FAFSA.
+College Code Number – The Federal Title IV School Code for Central Piedmont: #002915 must be included as one of the top three schools on the FAFSA.
 The Financial Aid Office receives results of the FAFSA electronically within two weeks.
-The number to call to inquire about application status, request a duplicate student aid report, or add another college to the FAFSA is 1.800.4FED.AID / 1.800.433.3243
+The number to call to inquire about application status, request a duplicate student aid report, or add another college to the FAFSA is 1.800.4FED.AID / 1.800.433.3243.

-Transfer Students - Students transferring to Central Piedmont Community College must add the College’s school code #002915 to the FAFSA.
+Transfer Students - Students transferring to Central Piedmont must add the college’s federal school code (#002915) to the FAFSA.
 It is the student’s responsibility to notify the Financial Aid Office if he/she attended another college during the semester.
 A student cannot receive financial aid at two colleges during the same semester.

-IRS Data Retrieval Tool - The IRS Data Retrieval Tool allows applicants who have already filed their federal income tax returns to prefill answers to some questions on the Free Application for Federal Student Aid (FAFSA) by transferring data from their federal income tax returns.
-This can save the family time in completing the FAFSA.
+IRS Data Retrieval Tool - The IRS Data Retrieval Tool allows applicants who have already filed their federal income tax returns to pre-fill answers to some questions on the FAFSA by transferring data from their federal income tax returns.
+This tool can save the family time in completing the FAFSA.
 It also may reduce the likelihood that a FAFSA is selected for verification.

-This new login process is more secure, eliminating the need for students and parents to provide personally identifiable information (such as name, date of birth and Social Security Number) every time they access U.S. Department of Education websites.
-It also permits self-service password retrieval by email and name changes (example: marriage).
+This login process is more secure, eliminating the need for students and parents to provide personally identifiable information (such as name, date of birth, and Social Security Number) every time they access the U.S. Department of Education websites.
+It also permits self-service password retrieval by email and name changes (for example, marriage).

 - FSA ID usernames must be at least six alphanumeric characters.

 - Passwords may not match the individual's name, social security number, or date of birth.